Scribbles

 3.11.2026, archive, culture

-Over the past few years, Notes on Toast has been my place to think about taste and the moments surrounding it — why certain foods endure, why some simple things like good bread and butter, a well-made cookie make you feel fulfilled.While working on the site, I kept coming back to one idea: What would it look like to make a small food product with the same philosophy?
+Over the past few years, Notes on Toast has been my place to think about food and the moments surrounding it — why certain food endure, why some simple things, like bread and butter, can make you feel fulfilled.
+While working on the site, I kept coming back to one idea: What would it look like to make a small food product with the same philosophy as this site that I have been building?
 Not a brand built around trends or novelty.
-Just something simple, thoughtful, and a little nostalgic.
-So for the past year or so I’ve been working on something called Scribbles.
+Just something thoughtful and a little nostalgic.
+So for the past year or so I’ve been working on something called Scribbles.Scribbles is a small-batch cookie bakery inspired by the kinds of biscuits you find in European or Japanese cafés.
+The sort that are meant to be eaten with coffee in the afternoon or slipped into a tin on the kitchen counter.
+They’re simple, buttery cookies with delicate shapes that look almost hand-drawn.
+The idea is the same one that guides Notes on Toast: good ingredients, well-studied recipes, and a deep respect for the moments that leave lasting impressions.

 You can try freshly baked Scribbles in Houston by ordering online scribblescookies.com, and follow along @eatscribbles